https://hgic.clemson.edu/

 Read the label of the pesticide product before you buy it.
 Be sure you are buying the right pesticide product for your need.
 Decide if you can apply the pesticide as stated on the label.
 If you can’t, can you have someone apply it for you?
 Depending on the kind of pest problem you have, you may decide you need to hire a pest control company or a lawn care service to take care of your problem for you.

 Buy pesticides in the easiest-to-use forms you can.
 Buy only the amount of pesticide you need to take care of your immediate problem or for the current season.
 Don’t stockpile pesticides.
 Be sure you have any equipment you need to apply the pesticide.
-This includes sprayers, dusters and lawn spreaders.
+This includes sprayers, dusters, and lawn spreaders.
 It also includes the personal protective equipment and clothing found on the pesticide label.
 You must wear any personal protective equipment stated on the label; it is not just a suggestion!
-This may include waterproof gloves or chemical-resistant gloves, goggles, a respirator, hat, coveralls and waterproof foot coverings.
+This may include waterproof gloves or chemical-resistant gloves, goggles, a respirator, a hat, coveralls, and waterproof foot coverings.

-Also be sure you have on hand any materials, such as cat litter, and tools, such as a disposable broom, needed to clean up spilled pesticide.
+Also, be sure you have on hand any materials, such as cat litter, and tools, such as a disposable broom, needed to clean up spilled pesticide.
 Clean up spills immediately.
 Know what to do in case of an emergency before you use a pesticide.
 Read the label and follow the directions exactly.

 Measure pesticides accurately.
 Keep a separate set of tools used only for mixing and applying pesticides.
 This includes measuring spoons and cups and stirring paddles.
 Use plastic or metal items, not glass or wood.
 Open and mix pesticides outdoors.
 Mix only the amount of pesticide you will use.
 Use all that you mix.
-You should wear the personal protective equipment and clothing when opening and mixing the pesticide.
+You should wear personal protective equipment and clothing when opening and mixing the pesticide.
 Don’t wear leather gloves.
 Wear rubber gloves made to resist pesticides.

-Remove toys, pet feeding dishes and any other items that might be contaminated by the pesticide from the treatment area.
+Remove toys, pet feeding dishes, and any other items that might be contaminated by the pesticide from the treatment area.
 Don’t replace them until the waiting time on the label is up.
 Cover aquariums indoors and ornamental fish ponds outdoors.
-Keep people, especially children, and pets out of the area you are treating.
-Don’t let them back into the treated area until the time the label says you can has passed.
+Keep people, especially children, and pets, out of the area you are treating.
+Don’t let them back into the treated area until the Restricted Entry Interval (REI) has passed.
+The REI is found on the pesticide label.

 For best control, time your treatment to the right stage of the pest’s life cycle.
 This helps prevent or reduce the need for reapplication.

 Direct the pesticide application to the treatment locations stated on the label.
-Some pesticides, especially indoor-use products, have a picture to show you where to apply the pesticide for best results.
+Some pesticides, especially indoor-use products, have a picture to show you where to apply the pesticide for the best results.
 Treat only the kinds of plants or sites listed on the label.

 Clean up your application equipment and yourself immediately after you have finished applying the pesticide.
 Store pesticides away from children.
 Do not store them where they could contaminate food, feeds and seeds, or water.

 You should find out why you have a pest problem and try to correct conditions that may have caused it.
-If you do this you may not have the problem again and may not have to use a pesticide again.
+If you do this, you may not have the problem again and may not have to use a pesticide again.

 Measurements for Using Pesticides